-I am going to go out on a limb here and say that I am not a huge fan of raw ‘pet‘ food.
+I am going to go out on a limb here and say that I am not a huge fan of raw pet food.
 The standards aren’t as high as with meat for human consumption and contamination may be a bigger issue.
 I always feed human grade meat.

-Ground/minced meat can harbour more bacteria.
+- Mincemeat at home: Ground/minced meat can harbour more bacteria.
 Bacteria present on the surface of the meat are ground into the meat as it is minced, and can rapidly multiply.
 If you do want to give your cat minced meat, I would suggest buying steak and mincing it yourself at home and give it to your cat immediately.

-Find a good quality butcher to supply your meat.
+- Buy human grade meat: Find a good quality butcher to supply your meat.
 Never buy meat if the packaging is bulging.

-ALWAYS wash your hands with hot, soapy water before and after handling raw meat.
+- Wash your hands: ALWAYS wash your hands with hot, soapy water before and after handling raw meat.

-Bacteria quickly multiply in a warm environment, so remove and dispose of any uneaten meat after 20 minutes.
+- Leave food out for 20 minutes: Bacteria quickly multiply in a warm environment, so remove and dispose of any uneaten meat after 20 minutes.

-If you are going to switch your cat to a raw only diet, then I urge you to do your research.
+If you are going to switch your cat to a raw-only diet, do your research.
 There is a lot to learn about feline nutrition if you are going to get this right.
-The purpose of this article was more to discuss feeding your cat raw meat a few times a week, not to completely switch his diet.
-There are a lot of good reasons to switch to raw, however if you can’t do it properly, you take the risk of making your cat very sick from a number of diseases which can develop due to a nutritionally incomplete diet.
+The purpose of this article was more to discuss feeding your cat raw meat a few times a week, not to switch his diet completely.
+There are a lot of good reasons to switch to raw; however, if you can’t do it properly, you take the risk of making your cat very sick from several diseases which can develop due to a nutritionally incomplete diet.